Moltomay/ai-stylist/README.md

 - Personalized Style Matching
 - Gender-Specific Fashion Suggestions
 - Direct Product Links
+- Product images to help user in decision-making

 ## How It Works
 Simply input your style preferences and gender, and AI Stylist will: